Why Lateral Movement Is the Tightest Chokepoint

 1. Connects to the ADMIN$ share on the target

-2. Copies `PSEXESVC.exe` to the target's `C:\Windows\`
+2. Copies `PSEXESVC.exe` (its own service binary) to the target's `C:\Windows\`

 5. Returns output to the source